Henry De Butts: Biography

-De Butts entered the Army from Maryland as a lieutenant in the levies of 1791.
+He entered the army from Maryland as a lieutenant in the levies of 1791.
 He was wounded in the Battle of the Wabash while serving under General Arthur St. Clair in November, 1791.
 He was appointed to act as Adjutant General in March 1792, when Winthrop Sargent declined appointment to the office.
-He was promoted to Captain in December, 1792 and relieved as Adjutant General in February, 1793.
+He was promoted to captain in December, 1792 and relieved as Adjutant General in February, 1793.
 He served as aide-de-camp to General Anthony Wayne in the Battle of Fallen Timbers in August, 1794.
 He was assigned to the 4th Infantry in November, 1796, and resigned December 31, 1797.